MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 ### GetLogFile

 Obtains log file data.

-Calling `GetLogFile` with no parameters returns log data from the current date.
-This command returns up to 3 MB of logs.
+The response object includes data from the current day (or the specified date, if one exists).
+It includes up to 3MB of data from log files up to 14 days old.
+Due to the 3MB limit, log data from the oldest date returned is typically truncated.
+Misty automatically deletes log files older than 14 days.

 {{box op="start" cssClass="boxed noteBox"}}
-**Note:** If you request the logs for a specific date, the results may include logs from the following date if less than 3 MB of logs exist for the date requested.
+**Note:** Misty returns the messages for each day in order from the earliest message logged to the latest message logged on that day.
+In the response object, the time jump from one day to the next is not demarcated in any way.
 {{box op="end"}}

 Endpoint: